Applicability of Taylor's hypothesis in thermally driven turbulence: Introduction

-In this paper, we perform numerical simulation of RBC in a cubical container that contains a {\em steady large-scale circulation} (LSC)~\cite{Niemela:JFM2001,Sreenivasan:PRE2002,Brown:PRL2005,Xi:PRE2007,Mishra:JFM2011}.
+{ Considering the above issues, we attempt to figure out regimes and geometries of turbulent convection for which Taylor's hypothesis may be applicable.
+In the present paper, we show that Taylor's hypothesis is applicable to turbulent convection {\em only} when a {\em steady} large-scale circulation (LSC) is present in the flow.
+For the aforementioned purpose, we performed simulation in a cube for Prandtl number, $\mathrm{Pr} = 1$, and Rayleigh number $\mathrm{Ra} = 10^8$.
+For these parameters, we observe a steady large-scale circulation~\cite{Niemela:JFM2001,Sreenivasan:PRE2002,Brown:PRL2005,Xi:PRE2007,Mishra:JFM2011}.
 For the velocity field, we compute the wavenumber spectrum, as well as the frequency spectrum from the time series measured by a set of real-space probes.
 We show that both these spectra follow Kolmogorov's $k^{-5/3}$ spectrum.
-Taylor's hypothesis is valid for such system due to the ``local" constant velocity near the lateral walls.
+Thus, we show that Taylor's hypothesis is valid for such system due to the {\em local} constant velocity near the lateral walls.
+Note that we are only considering the local mean velocity $U$, not the random sweeping velocity $V$ [see Eq.~(\ref{eq:rE})] in the present analysis.}

+{ Note that thermal convection in a cylinder exhibits azimuthal reorientations and reversals of LSC~\cite{Niemela:JFM2001,Sreenivasan:PRE2002,Brown:PRL2005,Xi:PRE2007,Mishra:JFM2011}.
+As described earlier, these movements would make Taylor's hypothesis inapplicable for the cylindrical geometry.
+Hence, we believe that for probing the energy spectrum in turbulent convection, a rectangular geometry is a better candidate than a cylinder.
+However, recent large-eddy numerical simulations~\cite{Foroozani:PRE2017} of thermal convection in a cube for $\mathrm{Pr} = 0.7$, and $\mathrm{Ra} = 10^8$ exhibits flow reversals.
+Note that, Vasiliev~{\em et al.}~\cite{Vasiliev:IJHMT2016} observed random reorientations of LSC in a cubic cell; they also studied the sensitivity of LSC on experimental design.
+Hence, we need to carry out further analysis to test whether Taylor's hypothesis will be applicable in a cube in which LSC exhibits flow reversals.}

 The outline of the paper is as follows.
 In Sec.~\ref{sec:gov} we set up our governing equations.
 In Sec.~\ref{sec:sim} we explain our simulation methods and discuss the results of our numerical simulations in Sec.~\ref{sec:results}.
 We conclude in Sec.~\ref{sec:conc}.